As you probably know, Windows 10 comes with a bunch of apps pre-installed on your system.

 By default, most of those apps run in the background at all times – even the ones you never use!

 In most cases having all those apps running in the background serves no useful purpose, but it does have a couple of serious downsides:

 1 – Every running background app uses a portion of your system resources (RAM, CPU cycles, etc.), and that makes your machine run a little slower than it would if those apps weren’t running.

 2 – Some background apps “phone home” on a regular basis to check for available updates and/or send usage information back to Microsoft or to the companies that supplied the apps.

-As you might imagine, that uses up a portion of a laptop’s battery charge while also using Internet data (a bad thing if you’re on a limited data plan).
+Of course that uses Internet data – and that’s a bad thing if you’re on a limited data plan.

 As you can see, it’s not a good thing to have all of your installed apps running in the background 24/7.

 Of course there are some types of apps that do need to be running in the background such as an email app that needs to check the mail server on occasion to see if you’ve received any new messages.